avysel/ethereum-helloworld/README.md

 2 versions :

--VanillaJS in browser, Web3.js 0.20
+-Vanilla Js in browser, Web3.js 0.20

 -Node.js, Web3.js 1.0

 ## Hello

 Simple smart contract containing a field "name", a getter and a setter.
-The HTML/javascript page displays the name, and provides a form field to change it.
+The HTML/javascript page displays the name, and provides a form to change it.

 To learn how to :
 - Connect to blockchain